Feeling Overwhelmed? Strategies To Cope And Survive

 - Understand Why You Feel Overwhelmed

 You might think that you feel overwhelmed because you have too much on your to-do list.
-But overwhelmed is a state of mind-not a condition!
+But overwhelmedis a state of mind-not a condition!
 You can feel overwhelmed when there's not much to do, and you can feel bored when there is too much to do.
 If your mind is racing, chances are you feel overwhelmed.

 - Define Your Priorities

+Understanding that your time and energy are not limitless means that you must choose how to use your time and energy given the limitless possibilities.
 When you feel like you have too much to do, start by identifying what matters most.
 Many people who consciously think about it chose to prioritize family and health.
 The problem is that too many people don't consciously prioritize tasks, which can lead to feelings of inadequacy and frustration.

 - Manage your Energy (Sleep)

 Some people try to accomplish one last thing by sacrificing an hour of sleep, but if you feel overwhelmed, that is the last thing you should do.
 Even losing one hour of sleep decreases cognitive performance significantly.
 When you get enough sleep, you may do less, but you will accomplish more.
 That is, whatever you are able to do will be much higher quality.
+When you are well rested, you are more effective and efficient.

 - Surround Yourself with Energy Builders